sbischoff-ai/PyBao/README.md

-# HusPy
+# PyBao

-An implementation of *Hus*, an old african game where you put gemstones in little round depressions.
+An implementation of *Bao*, an old african game where you put gemstones in little round pits.